Skip to content

 5. Get paid on time

 It’s hard to keep up with invoicing when you’re managing multiple customers with recurring visits.
-Be sure you get paid on time by invoicing fast, following up frequently, and making payment easy for customers.
+Be sure you get paid on time by invoicing fast, following up often, and making payment easy for customers.

 Here’s how to do that:

 • Charge customers automatically.
 Get permission from customers to securely save their cards on file, and Jobber will automatically charge them when the time is right.
-You can decide on your invoicing schedule the moment you create a recurring maintenance job in Jobber:
+You can decide on your invoicing schedule the moment you create a recurring maintenance job in Jobber.

 Recurring visit invoice settings in Jobber